senior-design-21-22/gama/README.md

 Bug Report: Still currently experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for future use.
 All code in master branch (and all branches) is bug free.

 Code Performance and Testing: Code runs perfectly.
 Successfully tested on Windows, Linux, and macOS machines.

+## Sprint 3 Code Documentation:
+Added six main files to the master branch:
+  - 9-cs4000.ipynb
+      - This page is our page for CS 4000.
+Purpose - Provide more information for students about CS 4000 course
+  - 10-cs4040.ipynb
+      - This page is our page for CS 4040.
+Purpose - Provide more information for students about CS 4040 course
+  - 11-cs4100.ipynb
+      - This page is our page for CS 4100.
+Purpose - Provide more information for students about CS 4100 course
+  - 12-cs4420.ipynb
+      - This page is our page for CS 4420.
+Purpose - Provide more information for students about CS 4420 course
+  - 13-cs4560and61.ipynb
+      - This page is our page for CS 4560 and CS 4561.
+Purpose - Provide more information for students about CS 4560 and CS 4561 courses
+  - 27-ee3713.ipynb
+      - This page is our page for EE 3713.
+Purpose - Provide more information for students about EE 3713 course

+Also - completed a UI cleanup of all previous files with some suggestions made by our client.
+Successfully connected xeus cling C++ kernel and Rust kernel to Windows users.

+Bug Report: Experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for MAC USERS ONLY.
+All code in master branch (and all branches) is bug free.

+Code Performance and Testing: All code runs perfectly.
+Successfully tested on Windows, Linux, and macOS machines.